thibseisel/identikon/README.md

 ## Project status

-Kdenticon has just released it's first version.
+identikon has just released it's first version.
 More features may be added at a later time.
 The following features are currently available:

 - save icons as SVG,